hemantksingh/messup-learn/People/HumanInsights.md

 # People

 Understanding that not all people are the same and that they are driven by different motivations is crucial to knowing them.
+Some of the [behavioural traits](https://www.scienceofpeople.com/category/behavioral-psychology) to look out for are:
+* conscientious - people who are execution oriented and love to work towards a plan.
+Rather than being driven by the bigger picture they may want specific and clear instructions about their day to day activities.
+* neurotic - reactive and often think about the things that could go wrong and press the panic button

-* Some technical people may be introverts but contemplative.
-They feel comfortable in front of a machine but people make them nervous?
+* introverts but contemplative - some technical people may feel comfortable in front of a machine but people make them nervous?
 They do not want to deal with confrontation?
 Are you sure you want to deal continuously with someone who emotionally confronts us?
-  * Recharge your emotional batteries by being alone, sitting in front of a machine for hours
+Being alone, sitting in front of a machine for hours recharges your emotional batteries.

 * People in position of responsibility will check your confidence in your decisions.
 They will often put pressure on you to get to the facts, sometimes through confrontation.
   * In a *yes/no* decision come to 0 to 100% position e.g. *Based on our fact finding exercise and the data collected we are 100% sure of our recommendations*
   * On discovering new information (e.g. Organisation restructure plan), **bounce a question back**, e.g. *So what impact would the organisation restructure have on the project teams?*

-* Some people are more execution oriented.
-Rather than being driven by the bigger picture may want specific and clear instructions about their day to day activities.

 ## Human Insight